 e.
 This raises the question of how to balance suffering—even when it can be said to be objectively evil—with the goods that can come about from it.
 Suppose God wants to create mature people with whom to relate; people who have moral and emotional fortitude.
 To take a biblical analogy, suppose a craftsman wants to create a pure gold item.
 He must refine it in fire to remove the impurities from the ore.
 Now, you can argue that God could have just created people “refined” to begin with; but even if that is true, it’s hard to see why the fact that he could have must entail that he should have.

 f.
-Apropos (e), a point to bear in mind as we continue is that a majority of objections to the existence of God actually boil down to a disapproval of God’s methods—“I wouldn’t have it done it that way, and I don’t like that God did.”
+Apropos (e), a point to bear in mind as we continue is that a majority of objections to the existence of God actually boil down to a disapproval of his methods—“I wouldn’t have it done it that way, and I don’t like that God did.”
 But of course, not liking something isn’t evidence against it.
 And it takes a peculiar kind of chutzpah to think an all-knowing creator would act just as you would!

 There’s also the question of desert.